The Software Powering Today’s Market Makers

 Customizability

 Not all market makers are the same.
 Some focus on stocks, others on forex, and some on the crypto game.
-The best software allows for customization to suit different strategies and asset classes.
+The best software enables customization to suit various strategies and asset classes.

 Risk management

-Markets can be unpredictable—remember that time Bitcoin took a nosedive?
+Markets can be unpredictable—remember what it looks like when crypto takes a nosedive?
 The right software has built-in risk management tools to minimize losses during turbulent times.

 Data analytics